-1. Enter the Name of the form.
-This will autofill the Form Stub (right column under Settings) with a hyphenated lowercase version of the title.
-This is the text that will display in the URL.
-Try to keep this short (one or two words)

-- 2. Add the Header Text of the form.
-This is the text that displays before the header, giving the user more details about the form.
-This could be a call to action, prompting the visitor to complete the form. - 3.
-Add the Footer of the form.
+- 1. Enter the Title of the form.
+This will autofill the Form Stub (under Settings) with a hyphenated lowercase version of the title.
+This is the text that will display in the URL. - 2.
+Add the header of the form.
+This is the text that displays before the header, prompting the user as to what kind of information they are filling in. - 3.
+Add the footer of the form.
 This is an end message, such as a disclaimer to the form or an asterisk about information within the form. - 4.
 Form Submission Message.
-This message verifies that the user has sent a form.
-A custom message will pop up after a form is submitted.
-If desired, you can change the message to anything you like.
+If desired, change the message users will receive after they submit the form.
 This verifies that the user sent a form with a custom message and will display after a form is filled and submitted. - 5.
-Custom JavaScript on Form Submission This section can be used to write custom JavaScript functions that will be triggered when a user submits a form.
-LRS developers will complete this section if required.
-This section is useful for Google Analytics snippets.
+Custom JavaScript on Form Submission LRS developers will complete this section if required.
+This section is useful for Google Analytics snippets. - 6.
+Add the recipient of the form.
+This determines where the form information is going to, most likely an email address. - 7.
+Add the text of the submit button.
+This is the display text on the submit button for the form.